sparkmahadi/web-dev-gk/README.md

 - On the landing page, there is a navbar, a header and a section of topics for practicing quiz and finally a footer.
 - After click on the cards, dynamic routes are created and shows the quiz details.
 - On details page, it shows the right answer score, messages on click to the options.
-- On statistics route, you will find a chart made by using recharts.
+- On statistics route, you will find a bar chart.
 - On Blog route, you will find some Q&A on related topics to React.

 ### Technology used: